-A cooperation agreement must be in writing and signed by counsel and the defendant.
-The court will review the cooperation agreement, and the government will retain the agreement.
+A cooperation agreement must be in writing and signed by the government, defense counsel, and the defendant.
+The government will retain the agreement.

 DUCrimR 12-1 PRETRIAL MOTIONS

 (a) Motion and Supporting Memorandum.

 - (1) Motion and Memorandum.
 The motion and supporting memorandum must be contained in one document, except as otherwise allowed by this rule.
 The document must include the following: - (A) an initial section succinctly stating the precise relief sought and the specific grounds for the motions; and - (B) one or more additional sections including a recitation of relevant facts, supporting authority, and argument. - (2) Page Limits.
 There are no page limits for motions and memoranda.